Tips to Care for Your Jewelry

 As much as you love your jewelry it is not meant to be worn 24/7.

 2. Sterling Silver jewelry can last a lifetime but it requires care to keep it in the best condition.

-3. Store in airtight plastic bags when you are not wearing it.
+3. Store your Sterling Silver in airtight plastic bags when you are not wearing it.

-4. Keep dry.
+4. Keep it dry.
 Remove your jewelry before washing the dishes, swimming, bathing or showering.
-Be sure to apply make-up, perfume before you put on your jewelry.
+Be sure to apply make-up and perfume before you put on your jewelry.
 Never keep jewelry in the bathroom.
 Humidity is not it’s friend.